Yshayy/supermatch/README.md

 - Idiomatic syntax

 # Other considerations
-In supermatch, we performane for expressiveness and convinence, since supermatch is implemented in a library-level.
+In supermatch, we're trading performance for expressiveness and convinence, since supermatch is implemented in a library-level.
 (at least until javascript will get these capabilites natively, or we switch to macro-based approach)